The Body in the Library: Title

-In her Author's Foreword, Christie describes "the body in the library" as a cliché of detective fiction.
+In her 'Author's Foreword', Christie describes "the body in the library" as a cliché of detective fiction.
 She states that when writing her own variation on this theme, she decided that the library should be a completely conventional one while the body would be a highly improbable and sensational one.

 Another example of this cliché was included in the first episode of the second series ("And the Moonbeams Kiss the Sea") of the television series Inspector Lewis, in which the body of a handyman is found in the Bodleian Library.
 DS James Hathaway comments to DI Robbie Lewis, "You realise what we've got, don't you, sir. ...
 The body in the library."

 Yet more recently, in Philip Pullman's novel La Belle Sauvage, published in 2017, the protagonist borrows a book titled The Body in the Library.

-In light of these remarks, this novel can be considered a conscious reworking of the genre.
+This novel can be considered a conscious reworking of the genre.